Lisa Marie Presley: 2003–2005: To Whom It May Concern

 Presley released her debut album, To Whom It May Concern, on April 8, 2003.
 It reached No. 5 on the Billboard 200 albums chart and was certified gold in June 2003.
-Presley wrote all the lyrics (except "The Road Between", which was co-written with Gus Black) and co-wrote every melody.
-To promote it, she presented a concert in the UK.
+She wrote all the lyrics (except "The Road Between", which she co-wrote with Gus Black) and co-wrote every melody.
+To promote the album, she presented a concert in the UK.
 The album's first single, "Lights Out", reached No. 18 on the Billboard Hot Adult Top 40 chart and No. 16 on the UK charts.
-Presley collaborated with Billy Corgan for a co-written track called "Savior", which was included as the B-side.
-In his review of the album, the Los Angeles Times critic Robert Hilburn wrote that it had "a stark, uncompromising tone" and that "Presley's gutsy blues-edged voice has a distinctive flair".
+Presley collaborated with Billy Corgan on a co-written track titled "Savior", which was included as the B-side.
+In his review of the album, Los Angeles Times critic Robert Hilburn wrote that it had "a stark, uncompromising tone" and that "Presley's gutsy blues-edged voice has a distinctive flair".

-Pat Benatar and Presley performed at VH1 Divas Duets, a concert to benefit the VH1 Save the Music Foundation held at the MGM Grand Garden Arena on May 22, 2003, in Las Vegas.
-Together they sang Benatar's hit "Heartbreaker", which Presley frequently performed at her own concerts on tours afterward.
-Also in 2003, Presley contributed a recording of "Silent Night" for the NBC Holiday Collection, Sounds of the Season.
+Pat Benatar and Presley performed at VH1 Divas Duets, a concert benefiting the VH1 Save the Music Foundation, held at the MGM Grand Garden Arena on May 22, 2003, in Las Vegas.
+Together they sang Benatar's hit "Heartbreaker", which Presley frequently performed at her own concerts on later tours.
+Also in 2003, she contributed a recording of "Silent Night" for the NBC Holiday Collection Sounds of the Season.